politinsa/ndarray-unit/README.md

 ```

 ## Panics
-The program will panic when you try to add or substract two [ArrayUnit](struct.ArrayUnit.html)s with different [Unit](struct.Unit.html)s.
+The program will panic when you try to add or substract two `ArrayUnit`s with different `Unit`s.
 ```rust
 extern crate ndarray;
 use ndarray::Array;